Hello player. Challenge: make it through this article and receive +10 WP (Wisdom Points) and +10 CP (Context Points).

 Philip K. Dick’s brilliant ‘Do Androids Dream of Electric Sheep?‘ (still to be properly filmed) is immersed in the artificial.
 Its characters are struggling for purpose and a sense of the real, and kindred, in a society lost by technological progress.
 We are forced to face that lack of feeling by reading and understanding the book and its themes, even if we don’t feel this loss (!) – although it’s hard not to.

 And if these emerging ‘gaming literature’ genres be written by people either too old to play games anymore – at least they’re still inspired by them.
-Or they’re written by people who see huge potential in the immersive and educational (and exciting of course) arenas that are virtual games.
+Or… they’re written by people who see huge potential in the immersive and educational – and exciting of course – arenas that are virtual games.
 It’s likely that some of the ideas may well end up in the games of the future.
 Many are about heroes or fantasy and may be hugely successful and inspire ideas or uses for virtual technology.
 It’s likely they will serve their time, its lifestyle or spirituality, featuring Matrix-style upgrades to ancient, spiritual-led philosophies or training.
-I haven’t read nearly enough to outline all their particular tributes to former games or book genres.
+I haven’t read nearly enough LitRPG or GameLit to outline all their particular tributes to former games or book genres.

-Beyond this, there may well be some gems which shine on to provide ‘big’ warnings or statements about the way we live with games or act more like shiny, enthralling mirrors that highlight and reflect our game-saturated culture and our relationship with technology.
+Beyond this, there may well be some gems which will shine on to provide ‘big’ warnings or statements about the way we live with games.
+Or they’ll act more like shiny, enthralling mirrors that highlight and reflect our game-saturated culture and our relationship with technology.

 But, it seems, science and science-fiction are walking hand-in-hand again – thanks to technology, games and VR.
 It’s the science-fiction ‘implosion’ that was predicted since Neuromancer.
 We’ve explored the whole exterior ‘lost in space’, time travel, alien cultures and the final frontier.
-Now it’s time to look at ourselves, through game-player goggles, at our own nature, moving towards a final level or trapped inside and forever struggling to unlock and live with its secrets.
+Now it’s more the time to look at ourselves, through game-player goggles, at our own nature, moving towards a final level or trapped inside and forever struggling to unlock and live with its secrets.
+We need to survive together on this planet without destroying everything.
+Did Facebook’s Farmville game help us at all?

-If you know of any other ‘Greenwise litRPG’ – within the spiral of new doorways and dispersing titles – please comment!
-A rare few may seed the bright future of VR, AR or MR worlds!
+If you know of any other ‘Greenwise Gamelit’ or ‘Permaculture litRPG’ – within the spiral of new books, doorways and rising titles – please comment!
+A rare few may seed a brighter future for VR, AR or MR worlds – as well as this real one, our ‘source’.

 End of line.